 Know the beautifying benefits of coconut oil.

 Coconut oil can be a lip balm, antibacterial agent, moisturizer, shaving cream, makeup remover…need we go on?
 Something that is so multifunctional is definitely a waste reducer.
-Try the RMS Raw Coconut Cream ($18, shop.nordstrom.com) and you'll never go back.
+Try the RMS Raw Coconut Cream ($18, www.nordstrom.com) and you'll never go back.